Fillmore Central School Health Office

 - a persistent uncontrollable cough is present.

-- an unidentified rash is present.
+- an unidentified rash is present, or red, crusty eyes (pink eye)

 - the student has a very painful sore throat or a sore throat lasting longer than 24-48 hours and is getting worse.
 (Note: Students who have a strep throat infection should take their prescribed antibiotics for a full 24 hours before returning to school.
 It takes 24 hours of an antibiotic regimen before the child is no longer contagious.)